-As mobile protected and Priority species may be present on site, including Hedgehog (which is a Priority and threatened species), we also support the implementation of the Precautionary Method Statement for mobile protected and Priority species in Section 6.4 of the Ecological Appraisal Report (Wychwood Environmental, August 2024).
-This should be secured by a condition of any consent
+We also support the Precautionary Method Statement for mobile protected and Priority species (including Hedgehog, which is a Priority and threatened species) in Sections 4.6.39 to 4.3.79 of the Preliminary Ecological Appraisal (PJC Consultancy Ltd., October 2024), which should be secured by a condition of any consent and implemented in full.

-We are now satisfied that there is sufficient ecological information available to support determination of this application.
-However, please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+We are satisfied that there is sufficient ecological information available to support determination of this application.
+However, please note we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).